-A 2014 Engaged Faculty Fellow, Christine Leuenberger is a senior lecturer in the Department of Science & Technology Studies in the College of Arts and Sciences.
+A 2014 Engaged Faculty Fellow, Christine Leuenberger is a senior lecturer in the Department of Science and Technology Studies in the College of Arts and Sciences.
 Read her faculty profile for more information.

 - Work with local stakeholders in order to improve policies on the ground so as to provide the economic, political and social basis for a sustainable peace in the region